DesHam25/Movie-Battle/README.md

 # Movie-Battle

+Project to help practice javascript skillset.
-take two movie and go head to head.
-Which movie got Awards, Box Office ratings, IMDB Rating, or IMDB Votes
+Mockup; User inputs two movies to do a head-to-head battle by comparing stats Awards, Box Office ratings, IMDB Rating, or IMDB Votes.
+Using a fetch api omdbapi.com

+Key part to this application
+/ learning how to use fetch api
+/ setting up auto-complete
+/ awaiting async functions
+/handing erroed responses
+/ extracting statistic of values